yannisalexiou/icsd-scraper/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 ## Simple Description
-A Node.js package that scraps the [ICSD site](http://www.icsd.aegean.gr/icsd/) and retrieve informations about courses and professors.
+A Node.js package that scraps the [ICSD site](http://www.icsd.aegean.gr/icsd/) and retrieve details about courses and professors.
 This package is very useful for thesis work or other academic projects.

 ## Usage